 Microsoft Excel is a powerful spreadsheet maker tool that you can use to organize and analyze data.
-Apart from that, Excel also features computation capabilities, pivot tables, graphing tools, and more.
-Some of you might have seen that Excel rounds off numbers in some special cases, like when you enter large numbers and decimal values.
-This is very annoying as it creates trouble for the users in cases where they do not want Excel to round off the numbers.
-For example, when you are entering values like credit card numbers, scientific data, etc. In this article, we will see how to stop Excel from rounding numbers.
+In addition, Excel offers calculation capabilities, pivot tables, graphing tools, and more.
+Some of you might have noticed that Excel rounds numbers in certain cases, such as when you enter large numbers or decimal values.
+This is very annoying because it causes issues for users who do not want Excel to round numbers.
+For example, when you enter values such as credit card numbers, scientific data, etc. In this article, we will see how to stop Excel from rounding numbers.

 How to stop Excel from rounding numbers